 Like healthcare, the oil and gas industry deals with various data formats.
 3D earth models, videos, well-log data, and a host of machine sensor data, are just some of the kinds of data this industry consumes on a daily basis.
 And like the other industries on this list, its data sets are extremely large.

 A raw seismic data set generated during oil exploration can reach hundreds of gigabytes, which when processed can then amount to terabytes.
 It doesn’t end there.
 Drilling operations produce the numerical sensor, log, and microseismic data.
 An entire oil field, with sensors sprawling everywhere, can generate petabytes of data.

 But why collect (and subsequently, analyze) all this data?
-Finding, drilling, and processing oil costs millions of dollars.
+Finding, drilling, and processing oil cost millions of dollars.
 Hence, oil firms need to make sure each project is economically viable.
 An HDFS cluster can certainly help firms in both bringing costs down and providing a suitable platform for big data analytics.

-Data analysis has always been an essential part of research.
+Data analysis has always been an essential part of the research.
 But while research labs have long been dealing with large amounts of data, they’ve never been anywhere near the order of magnitude today’s laboratory equipment are able to churn out on a single run.
 A single experiment carried out on CERN’s Large Hadron Collider, for example, can churn out a million petabytes of raw data per year.

 Since most research institutions aren’t as financially endowed as business establishments, it is necessary for them to invest in inexpensive but highly effective infrastructure.
 HDFS clusters, with their ability to store and process large amounts of data, can help researchers perform data analytics in a very cost-effective manner.